BenningtonCS/tristanryerparke/Gradient Descent Final 3/readme.md

 		Weights are saved to a local file to be referenced later.
 		A graph of the normalized data versus the normalized y_hat is shown to view the visual accuracy of the model.

-		With tolerance 0.001 and max iterations = 1000, these weights and mse were produced:
+		With tolerance 0.001, x, x^2 and max iterations = 1000, these weights and mse were produced:
 		weights:  [ 0.03471246  2.0610451  -1.32873416]
 		MSE: 0.0026409661119723613
 		A 5000 iteration model with x, x^2 and x^3 scored a little better but not by much: